-The Company did not adopt any new and/or revised standards, amendments and interpretation from January 1, 2016 which had a material effect on its financial position or performance.
+The Company did not adopt any new and/or revised standards, amendments and interpretation from January 1, 2017 which had a material effect on its financial position or performance.

-The following new standards and amendments to standards have been issued but are not effective during the year ended December 31, 2016:
+The following new standards and amendments to standards have been issued but are not effective during the year ended December 31, 2017:

 - IFRS 9 Financial Instruments addresses the classification, measurement and recognition of financial assets and financial liabilities.
 The complete version of IFRS 9 was issued in July 2014.
 It replaces the guidance in IAS 39 that relates to the classification and measurement of financial instruments.
-IFRS 9 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: amortized costs, fair value through OCI and fair value through P&L. The basis of classification depends on entity's business model and the contractual cash flow characteristics of the financial asset.
+IFRS 9 retains but simplifies the mixed measurement model and establishes three primary measurement categories for financial assets: amortized costs; fair value through OCI; and fair value through P&L. The basis of classification depends on entity's business model and the contractual cash flow characteristics of the financial asset.
 Investments in equity instruments are required to be measured at fair value through profit or loss with the irrevocable option at inception to present changes in fair value in OCI not recycling.
 There is now a new expected credit losses model that replaces the incurred loss impairment model used in IAS 39.
 For financial liabilities, there were no changes to classification and measurement except for the recognition of changes in own credit risk in other comprehensive income, for liabilities designated at fair value through profit or loss.
 IFRS 9 relaxes the requirements for hedge effectiveness by replacing the bright line hedge effectiveness tests.
 It requires an economic relationship between the hedged item and hedging instrument and for the hedged ratio to be the same as the one management actually use for risk management purposes.
 Contemporaneous documentation is still required but is different to that currently prepared under IAS 39.
 The Standard is effective for accounting periods beginning on or after January 1, 2018.
-Early adoption is permitted.
-The Company is currently evaluating the impact of this Standard. - IFRS 15 Revenue from Contracts with Customers deals with revenue recognition and establishes principles of reporting useful information to users of financial statements about the nature, amount, timing, and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
+The Company does not expect a significant impact of adopting the Standard on its financial statements. - IFRS 15 Revenue from Contracts with Customers deals with revenue recognition and establishes principles of reporting useful information to users of financial statements about the nature, amount, timing, and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 Revenue is recognized when the customer obtains control of a good or service and thus has the ability to direct the use and obtain the benefits from the good or service.
 The Standard replaces IAS 18 Revenue, and IAS 11 Construction Contracts and related interpretations.
-It is effective for annual periods beginning on or after January 1, 2018 and earlier application is permitted.
-The Standard is not expected to have an impact on the Company in its present form. - Amendments to IFRS 10 and IAS 28: Sale or Contribution of Assets between an Investor and its Associate or Joint Venture the amendments address the conflict between IFRS 10 and IAS 28 in dealing with loss of control of a subsidiary that is sold or contributed to an associate or joint venture.
-The amendments clarify that the gain or loss resulting from the sale or contribution of assets that constitute a business, as defined in IFRS 3, between an investor and its associate or joint venture, is recognized in full.
-Any gain or loss resulting from the sale or contribution of assets that do not constitute a business however, is recognized only to the extent of unrelated investors' interests in the associate or joint venture.
-The IASB has deferred the date of these amendments indefinitely, but an entity that early adopts the amendments must apply them prospectively.
-The Company will apply these amendments when they are effective. - IAS 7 Disclosure Initiative Amendment to IAS 7 the amendments to IAS 7 Statement of Cash Flows are part of the IASB's disclosure initiative and require an entity to provide disclosures the enable users of financial statements to evaluate the changes in liabilities arising from financing activities, including changes arising from cash flows and non-cash changes.
-On initial application of the amendment, entities are not required to provide comparative information for preceding periods.
-These amendments are effective for annual periods beginning on or after January 1, 2017.
-The application of the amendments could result in additional disclosures provided by the Company. - IAS 12 Recognition of Deferred Tax Assets for Unrealized Losses Amendments to IAS 12 the amendments clarify that an entity needs to consider whether tax law restricts the sources of taxable profits against which it may make deductions on the reversal of that deductible temporary difference.
-Furthermore, the amendments provide guidance on how an entity should determine future taxable profits and explain the circumstances in which taxable profit may include the recovery of some assets for more than their carrying amount.
+It is effective for annual periods beginning on or after January 1, 2018.
+The Standard is not expected to have an impact on the Company.